WinawerLab/sco/README.md

 type `pip install -r requirements.txt`.
 If you wish to use the included Jupyter notebooks, make sure to also install `jupyter`.

+One included function, `sco.plot.pysurfer_plot_predictions`, requires pysurfer to run.
+Since this library can be difficult to get installed (it requires mayavi), it is not listed as an official requirement.

 If you wish to compare the output of this model to the output of Kendrick Kay's MATLAB implementation, you will need his [knkutils](https://github.com/kendrickkay/knkutils).